NotReddy2Dye/github-slideshow/_posts/0000-01-02-NotReddy2Dye.md

 layout: slide

-title: "Welcome to our second slide!"
+title: "Welcome to our second slide!
+This one has free wifi!"
 ---
 Your text
 Use the left arrow to go back!